He didn’t know what the next twenty minutes would bring, but for now the plan was simple: Don’t die.

 “We gotta go,” he growled at the lovely—and talkative—Miss Vickers.

-But she didn’t say a word of protest as he herded her towards the rear of the alley, where the gelding waited patiently, nor when he swung up into the saddle and pulled her across his lap.
-Pillion might’ve been more comfortable, but then she’d be right in line of any shots their pursuers might get off.
+But she didn’t say a word of protest as he herded her towards the rear of the alley where his gelding waited patiently, nor when he swung up into the saddle and pulled her across his lap.
+Sitting pillion might’ve been more comfortable, but then she’d be right in line of any shots their pursuers might get off.

 “It’s Stilton!” came the cry behind them.
 “Someone get the doc!
 And wake up Mr. King!”